Kolmogorov complexity: Prefix-free Kolmogorov complexity K

+Different choices of prefix-free universal machines change $K(x)$ by at most an additive constant.

 Invariance theorem

 Informal treatment

 There are some description languages which are optimal, in the following sense: given any description of an object in a description language, said description may be used in the optimal description language with a constant overhead.
 The constant depends only on the languages involved, not on the description of the object, nor the object being described.

 Here is an example of an optimal description language.
 A description will have two parts: